IvanTrujilloTrujillo/data_science_template/project_structure.md

 ## Exploratory Data Analysis (EDA)

-EDA can be done after data cleaning but we prefer
+EDA can be done after data cleaning but we prefer apply it first to understand the data we will work.
+Then, while doing data cleaning we can do some EDA to analyze the changes in the data.

 ## Data Cleaning and Preprocessing

 Data cleaning and preprocessing are crucial steps in any Data Science project to ensure that the data is in a suitable format for analysis and modeling.
 This step involves handling missing or erroneous data, transforming data into a usable format, and preparing it for further analysis.

+It's important to mention that all the transformations done may have to be replicated in the test data and also in production.

 ### Handling Missing Data